 Chapter One

-1.1
+Introduction

-1.2 Background of the Study
+1.1 Background of the Study

-HIV/AIDS treatment literacy and adherence to antiretroviral therapy (ART) among adolescents are influenced by a range of individual, social, and structural factors globally.
+HIV treatment literacy and adherence to antiretroviral therapy (ART) among adolescents are influenced by a range of individual, social, and structural factors globally.
 Treatment literacy, which involves understanding HIV/AIDS and its management, is often hindered by limited access to education and reliable health information, particularly in low-resource settings.
 Adolescents with lower levels of formal education or inadequate exposure to health education are less likely to grasp the importance of consistent ART use, leading to gaps in treatment adherence (UNICEF, 2021).
 Socioeconomic disparities further exacerbate the issue, as marginalized communities often lack access to digital and traditional platforms disseminating HIV-related information (UNAIDS, 2020).
 Healthcare providers play a pivotal role in improving treatment literacy, yet stigma and discrimination within healthcare settings deter many adolescents from engaging in open discussions about their condition and treatment options (Mugavero et al., 2020).
 Addressing these gaps requires context-specific educational programs and community interventions to empower adolescents with accurate knowledge and build their confidence in managing HIV effectively.

 Adherence to ART among adolescents is similarly influenced by psychological, cultural, and structural factors that vary across regions.
 Mental health issues, such as depression and anxiety, are prevalent among adolescents living with HIV and have been associated with lower rates of adherence (Dow et al., 2019).
 The fear of stigma and discrimination, whether perceived or experienced, discourages many adolescents from taking ART consistently, as they worry about unintentional disclosure of their status (UNAIDS, 2020).
 Family support is a critical determinant of adherence, with adolescents in supportive households demonstrating higher consistency in medication use compared to those from unsupportive environments (Kim et al., 2021).
 Additionally, cultural beliefs and misinformation about ART often conflict with biomedical treatment, particularly in regions where traditional healing practices dominate.
 Structural barriers, including limited healthcare access, transportation challenges, and high medication costs, further complicate adherence in resource-constrained areas.
 Effective solutions include integrating mental health support, strengthening family involvement, and creating adolescent-friendly healthcare services to address the unique needs of this demographic (WHO, 2022).